shuichiro-endo/socks5/Linux-xor-static/README.md

 make
 ```

-5. check if they are statically linked binaries
+5. check if they are statically linked binaries (client, server)
 ```
 > file client
 file client